ramamoplearn/AWSSTUDYNOTES/Career Notes.md

 - The reasonn is if Family commitments is heavy, you can cutdown your passion efforts.
 - If your family commitments slowdown, you can increase your passion
 - Same goes to career, you can be aggressive or "stay the course" as your life commitments demand

+## Career Prgression
+- Enjoy work
+- Increase your influence at work at 15% per year
+- If you did not increase your influence for 3 years, see to have a 45% increase in influence inn the third year
+- In one way to measure influence is $$$ / Compensation
+-